 What is my computer capable of?

 The next step in optimising your system will be finding out what your computer is already capable of doing.
 This is a very simple process.
-First set your latency settings to Extra safe and your buffer size to 8192 samples.
-Now drop reduce the latency setting (keeping your buffer setting the same) whilst playing audio until you start to hear audio glitches.
-Then increase the latency setting by one.
-For example if you hear audio glitches on minimum, you should set your latency as Low.
-Next reduce the buffer settings (whilst keeping the latency setting the same) until you hear glitches.
+First set your buffer size to the highest setting.
+Now start reducing the buffer setting until you hear glitches.
 Then increase this setting to the next larger setting.
-This is lowest settings that your computer can operate on.
+This is the lowest settings that your computer can operate on.

 How do I find what is causing the issue?

 Diagnosing what could be causing issues with audio glitches on your PC can be a difficult process.
 However, a third party application called LatencyMon by Resplendence makes this process so much easier.
-LatencyMon can be downloaded from this link LatencyMon 6.51.
+LatencyMon can be downloaded from this link.

 After installing LatencyMon, open the application and also the piece of software that you experience the audio glitches on.
 Set the software to playback audio and press the green start button within LatencyMon.
 Allow the audio playback and LatencyMon test to run for about 10 minutes.
 This will allow plenty of time for the Audio glitch to happen and therefore be captured by LatencyMon.